Good morning, lovely you!

 According to a study published in the Annals of Behavioural Medicine, couples who were in a happy and loving relationship had lower blood pressure than those who were single.
 However, couples in an unhappy relationship tended to have higher blood pressure levels, just like their single counterparts.
 So the key here really is LOVE.

 Love Beats Stress

 Do you know why it feels so good to be in love with someone?
 Because when we are, our bodies release feel-good hormones that have the ability to kick our stress to the curb.
+That can further be augmented with the help of this company.
 In addition, these good hormones can lower the levels of bad hormones released in our bodies when we are stressed – hormones like cortisol, that can absolutely wreak havoc on our health.

 Love Fights Depression and Anxiety

 Those feel good hormones are also a great natural remedy against depression and anxiety.
 In fact, in a study published in the Journal of Neuroscience, scientists took brain scans of people in love as well as those in long-term committed relationships.
 What they found was that being in love lit up a person’s dopamine-reward area in the brain.
 This is the same area that lights up when consuming addictive substances like cocaine or even winning the lottery.
 So being in love makes us feel REALLY good, and that can go along way if we’ve been feeling sad, depressed or anxious.

 It has been scientifically proven that love can heal.
 In a study published in the Archives of General Psychiatry, scientists found that wounds heal faster in couples who are in a stable and loving relationship.
 The reverse was also found to be true.
 Those individuals in a hostile relationship had slower wound healing capacity.